FontBureau/fbOpenTools/BoundingTool/README.md

 <dd>Toggle on/off the x and y axis.</dd>

 <dt>Number of Divisions</dt>
-<dd>Choose whether to split the bounding box into halves, thirds, or quarters.</dd>
+<dd>Standard mode (1 division) will display the total width and height of the bounding box.
+Alternately, you can choose to split the bounding box into halves, thirds, or quarters.</dd>

 <dt>Div Guides</dt>
 <dd>Convert the current divisions into guides, which will stick around after the tool is deactivated.</dd>